PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ sq
 ```

 You only need to source your `~/.bashrc` file when you add an alias in the current session.
 When you first log in all aliases will be available.
-An alternative to sourcing is to log out and then back in again.

 Once you have built up your `~/.bashrc` file it will contain aliases and shell functions like those in the example [myshortcuts.sh](https://github.com/PrincetonUniversity/removing_tedium/blob/master/03_aliases_and_shell_functions/myshortcuts.sh) file in this repo.